cleevio/CleevioFirebaseAuth/README.md

 - **Facebook Login**: Integrate Facebook Login with Firebase.
 - **Modular Design**: Each authentication method is provided as a separate library, allowing you to only include the functionality you need.

-## Setup Guides
-To set up the various authentication providers, please refer to the following guides:

 ## Requirements

 - iOS 13.0+ / macOS 10.15+